FallenGameR/Books/sa_book_1/notes.md

 - trying to do too much in the alloted time
 - not doing anough work ahead of time
 - underestimating how long something will take

+## Centralization vs decentralization

+> Centralization

+- Efficiency since there is no duplication of effort
+- Improved quality of the service, dedicated experts
+- Automation that leads to more reliable service and faster turnaround times
+- Systems are designed to be remotelly managed from the start

+> Decentralization

+- Historic org division (company merges, big companies)
+- Low quality of the centralized service
+- Lack of customization of the centralized solution, new features are not landed in time
+- Some way of reducing the cost (or likelly hide it elsewhere)